Every Scout deserves to be lead by a TRAINED leader

 Scoutmaster Position-Specific Training: Scoutmaster Position-Specific training is the BSA’s initial level of training for the top leaders of Boy Scout troops.
 It is designed for Scoutmasters, assistant Scoutmasters, and junior assistant Scoutmasters.
 However, committee members and other adults connected to a Boy Scout troop are welcome to attend.
 When Scoutmaster Position-Specific training and Introduction to Outdoor Leader Skills (IOLS) have both been completed, new Scoutmasters will have the tools needed to begin an effective Boy Scouting program.
 In addition to this course, you will need to complete Youth Protection Training and Introduction to Outdoor Leader Skills (IOLS) to become position trained.

-Introduction to Outdoor Leader Skills (IOLS): We will be offering IOLS training at the 2017 Fall Camporee on October 27-29, 2017.
+Introduction to Outdoor Leader Skills (IOLS): We will be offering IOLS training at Camp Kikthawenund at the 2017 NED Fall Camporee on October 27-29, 2017.
 IOLS is the BSA’s outdoor training class for the top leaders of Boy Scout troops and is required to become position trained.
 It is designed for Scoutmasters, assistant Scoutmasters, and junior assistant Scoutmasters; however, committee members and other adults connected to a Boy Scout troop are welcome to attend.
 IOLS will provide you will the necessary skills to teach the requirements for Tenderfoot through First-Class ranks.
 Attendees must camp at least one night at the Fall Camporee.

 BSA online training portal (via My.Scouting.org)